Islandora-Devops/migrate_7x_claw/README.md

 ## Introduction
-This module contains plugins to import data from a Fedora 3 Islandora instance into an Islandora 8 instance.
+This module contains plugins to import data from a Fedora 3 Islandora instance into an Islandora 2 (previously called Islandora 8) instance.
 It also contains a feature as a submodule that contains some example migrations.
 The example migrations are based on forms from vanilla Islandora 7.x solution packs, and are meant to work with the fields defined in `islandora_defaults`.
 If you customized your MODS forms, then you will also need to customize the example migration and `islandora_defaults`.